For Reckoning 4, we’re seeking writing focused on urban nature and the environmental challenges of cities.

 The short version: creative writing about environmental justice.
-Fiction preferably at least a tiny bit speculative, nonfiction preferably more creative than journalistic, poetry tending towards the narrative and preferably with some thematic heft, art your guess is as good as mine.
+Fiction preferably at least a tiny bit speculative, nonfiction preferably more creative than journalistic, poetry tending towards the narrative and preferably with some thematic heft, art your guess is as good as ours.
 But the heart of what we want is your searingly personal, visceral, idiosyncratic understanding of the world and the people in it as it has been, as it is, as it will be, as it could be, as a consequence of humanity’s relationship with the earth.

 We are actively seeking work from Indigenous writers and artists, writers and artists of color, queer and transgender writers and artists, and anyone who has suffered the consequences, intended or otherwise, of dominant society’s systemic disconnect with and mistreatment of the natural world.
 And we’re actively seeking new ways to reach all of the above.
 Seriously, if you know of a way we can do that, please share.

 We’re no longer accepting submissions by email; queries are ok.
 Simultaneous submissions are ok.
 Multiple short poetry submissions is ok; with longer submissions, please send just one at a time.
 Feel free to submit again after you hear back.
 Query for reprints.
 Length: 0 – 45,000 words, inclusive.
 Response time has ranged from one to three months.
 Payment is six cents a word for prose, twenty dollars a page for poetry, art minimum twenty-five dollars per piece.
-Arbitrary cutoff point for the third issue will be the autumn equinox, 2018.
+Arbitrary cutoff point for the fourth issue will be the autumn equinox, 2019.